 Nestled in the woods of Pisgah National Forest in Asheville, the North Carolina Arboretum is a 434 acre public garden located within the Bent Creek Experimental Forest.
 Set amid rolling hills just off mile 393 of the Blue Ridge Parkway, the Arboretum offers more than ten miles of groomed hiking trails that are suitable for all ages.
 Home to one of the finest, most unique bonsai collections in the United States, the Arboretum has 65 acres of cultivated gardens that are appropriately seasonal.
 The Arboretum is an affiliate of the University of North Carolina and is a center for conservation, education and research.
 Information desks at the Baker Exhibit Center or the Education Center have brochures that describe tours, demonstrations, and membership benefits.
 Or, you can spend a lovely day on the grounds simply enjoying the peace, quiet and beauty away from the drudgery of everyday living.
-I visited the Arboretum on Tuesday, June 26, 2012 from 8:00am to 11:00am, focusing my attention on the permanent gardens and the Production Greenhouse.
+I first visited the Arboretum on Tuesday, June 26, 2012 from 8:00am to 11:00am, focusing my attention on the permanent gardens and the Production Greenhouse.

-I have been a member of the North Carolina Arboretum for three years and visit every chance I get.
+I have been a member of the North Carolina Arboretum for five years and visit every chance I get.
 Each season has a special allure.
 I fell in love with the place my first time there and immediately decided I wanted to join.
 Membership benefits include: free entry, discounts on education programs, gift shops, and the caf

 é, member-only events, reciprocal privileges with more than 200 other gardens nationwide, a newsletter and program information.
 Contributions to the Arboretum Society are tax deductible and support workshops, training for staff, regional plant shows, and enhancements to the gardens.